-A day before attending an interview, it is important to go through the company’s website, its products, and services; during the hiring process, it is likely that the candidate will be asked some specific questions related to their organization to find whether one is aware of their nature and readiness to accept the challenges.
+A day before attending an interview, it is essential to go through the company’s website, its products, and services; during the hiring process, it is likely that the candidate will be asked some specific questions related to their organization to find whether one is aware of their nature and readiness to accept the challenges.

-Try Online ability tests
+Try Online ability tests.

 Dress up professionally

 One needs to concentrate on the dressing part before attending an interview.
 Groom a day before the interview.
 Make sure to choose subtle colors that appear to be professional.
-Do not go with heavy makeup; be as simple as possible; for men, choose brown, black shoes and a right tie with light color shirts.
+Do not wear heavy makeup; be as simple as possible; for men, choose brown, black shoes and a right tie with light color shirts.

-For women, make sure that skirt length is not too short; a blazer will be an outstanding idea to pull over before attending the interview.
+For women, make sure that the skirt length is not too short; a blazer will be an outstanding idea to pull over before attending the interview.
 Comb hair well; for men, trim mustache and make hair short.
 For women, a pony will do any hairstyle which does not fall over the face.

 Have a Good Sleep